Important landmarks on Frankfurt Map

 Culture (Fairs and Festivals) and Traditions

-Frankfurt Book Fair – Held every year in mid-October, this is the largest book event in the world of publishing.
-An international event with a long history that began in 1485, it lasts 2 days, and attracts over a million visitors.
-It is a weekend affair where books are sold on Sunday only.
-The event has recently attracted the young generation of manga/anime fans who hold Cosplay events in the duration of the fair.
+- Frankfurt Book Fair – Held every year in mid-October, this is the largest book event in the world of publishing.
+An international event with a long history that began in 1485, it lasts 2 days and attracts over a million visitors.
+It is a weekend affair where books are sold on Sundays only.
+The event has recently attracted the young generation of manga/anime fans who hold Cosplay events during the duration of the fair.

 Points of Interest (Places to Visit)